sidonath/room-reservation/README.md

 # The Application

-The application is a system for booking conference rooms in a coworing space.
+The application is a system for booking conference rooms in a coworking space.
 Users can pick a free slot to book a room, and an administrator can manage rooms and see reports on how much a team has used a room.